Kitware/CMake/Help/manual/ctest.1.rst

 * An error occurs, such as failure to process invalid arguments.

+* .. versionadded:: 4.4
+    No arguments are given and no ``CTestTestfile.cmake`` exists.

 * The :option:`--no-tests=error <ctest --no-tests>` argument is given and no tests are executed, e.g., when ``CTestTestfile.cmake`` defines no tests, or when the given arguments exclude all tests.